indiefan/creator-feeds/README.md

 Selectors sections are a collection of arbitrary named CSS selector strings that will be parsed for each item.

-`title`, `link`, and `date` are required to be specified, either directly as selectors, or else as [Genshi](https://genshi.edgewall.org/wiki/Documentation/0.6.x/templates.html#python-api) templated strings in the Item Section.
+`title`, `url`, and `date` are required to be specified, either directly as selectors, or else as [Genshi](https://genshi.edgewall.org/wiki/Documentation/0.6.x/templates.html#python-api) templated strings in the Item Section.
 The text and attributes from all selectors are available to the templates.

 e.g.
 ```